+PSY 100 Cr.3

 This course provides a comprehensive overview of theories and research in social psychology - the scientific study of how our thoughts, feelings, and behavior are influenced by our social context.
 Topics may include social cognition, social perception, the self, attitudes and persuasion, prejudice and discrimination, conformity and obedience, aggression, helping behavior, and interpersonal relationships.
 Students are encouraged to think about how social-psychological theories and research can be applied to understand current events as well as everyday social experiences.
 Prerequisite: PSY 100 or SOC 110.
 Students may only earn credit in SOC 330 or PSY 241.
 Offered Fall, Spring, Summer.

 +PSY 282 Cr.3

-An orientation to the definitions, concepts, theories, and methodologies of cross-cultural psychology.
-Included is an examination of cultural and ecological factors and their influences on perceptual and cognitive processes, personality, language, and other psychological variables.
+This course is an orientation to the definitions, concepts, theories, and methodologies of cross-cultural psychology.
+Included is an examination of cultural and ecological factors and their influences on cognitive, social, and developmental processes, as well as on relationships, self and personality, language, and other psychological variables.
 Prerequisite: PSY 100.
 Offered Fall, Spring.

 +PSY 285 Cr.3

 This course provides an examination of the relationship between culture and mental health.
 Specific attention is given to the impact of racism, prejudice, and minority status on the lives of various American minority groups and how the effects of these factors reveal themselves within a mental health framework.
 An eclectic, multidisciplinary approach that draws from clinical and social psychology, as well as sociology, is utilized.
 Prerequisite: PSY 100; sophomore standing.
 Offered Fall, Spring.